achmadss/Metric-Flux/README.md

 [![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white)](https://www.android.com)

 MetricFlux is an Android application designed to provide users with insights into their device's usage patterns.
-It tracks application usage, mobile network data consumption, and presents this information in an easily understandable format.
+It tracks application usage, network data consumption, and presents this information in an easily understandable format.

 ## Features